So you want to know what your customers really think? Time to convert your customer list into an insight community.

 - Human-focused chat facilities – instigate open discussions, focus groups and Q&As

-- Highly customised HTML pages so you can deliver the user experience you want
+- Highly customized HTML pages so you can deliver the user experience you want

 - Challenge and competition pages so you can ideate and co-create with your community – leveraging their insights for your business growth